 Children's groups

-Prices for the activities described below are in addition to Citadel admission
+Prices for the activities described below, in addition to Citadel admission

-For reservations, no more than one visit/workshop per child from May to July and subject to the availability of mediators.
+For reservations, no more than one tour or workshop per child from May through July, subject to the availability of docents.

 Three centuries of history

-Discover the characteristics of a bastioned fortification, the work and career of Vauban, and the roles of the Citadel, from its construction to its inscription on the UNESCO World Heritage List.
+Discover the characteristics of a bastioned fortification, the work and career of Vauban, and the roles of the Citadel, from its construction to its designation as a UNESCO World Heritage Site.

 Duration: 1 hour